 Between 1972 and 1990, the library expanded greatly in terms of staff, collections, services, and programs.
 By the late 1970s, the library was open 55 hours per week.
 In 1976, the position of Children’s Services Librarian was added to the staff, and the position of Adult Services Librarian was established in 1985.
 By the mid-1980s, just 13 years after dedication, the library already had outgrown its quarters.
 An attempt was made during that decade, and again in the 1990s, to secure voter approval to expand and renovate the facility, but these were unsuccessful.
 As the library approached 30 years in its second home, it was seriously overcrowded and desperately in need of extra room to store its collections, to hold programs, and to offer other modern-day library services.

 In 1993, the library was the fortunate recipient of a generous bequest from the estate of the late Edith S. Wheeler of Monroe, most of which was earmarked for erecting a new library building.
 Ms. Wheeler’s money was invested and reinvested for several years by her fund’s trustees, all the while increasing in value.
 In the autumn of 2001, library officials were successful in securing a $500,000 construction grant from the Connecticut State Library to supplement the Wheeler Trust funds, and they then engaged the services of Bruce Tuthill, partner in the firm Tuthill and Wells Architects of Avon, to prepare preliminary plans for a new, stand-alone library building.
 On September 29, 2003 and September 28, 2004, the residents of Monroe overwhelmingly approved an appropriation of $6,290,000 to build a new public library in the 2.5-acre field adjacent to the Town Hall complex on Route 111.
 Shortly thereafter, Mr. Tuthill’s architectural plans were finalized, the construction company of A. Secondino and Son of Branford was selected as general contractor, and a Building Committee and Clerk of the Works were appointed to oversee construction.
 Groundbreaking for the new library took place on November 15, 2004, with many local residents and several town, state, and library dignitaries on hand.
-The new facility, which will contain 32,000 square feet with adequate space to house collections, services, and programs for 25 years, will be renamed the Edith Wheeler Memorial Library upon completion, a fitting memorial to this wonderful benefactor and library supporter.
-Completion of the new library is expected in mid-to-late 2006.
+The new facility, which opened in March of 2007, contains 32,000 square feet with adequate space to house collections, services, and programs for 25 years.
+It was renamed the Edith Wheeler Memorial Library, a fitting memorial to this wonderful benefactor and library supporter.

 And now, a word about Edith S. Wheeler: